 You have permission to translate the measure providing all these conditions are met:

 a) The translation must be compatible with the original English measure.
 Minor modifications can be made to the anchor points for each item to maximise conceptual equivalence and ensure cultural compatibility, but other elements (e.g. structure, number and focus of items, rating scale etc.) cannot be changed.
 We encourage but do not require the development of high-quality translations, for example by following a formal methodology for translation, such as described here.
 The paper reporting the Dutch translation of INCRESE here is a good example.

-b) The following statement is made in English and the local language on your translation:
+b) The following statement is made in English and the translated language:

 INCRESE has been developed as part of the NEON Programme.
 Further information at researchintorecovery.com/neon.
 This translation was published in year by name and contact details of translator.

-c) Your translation is clearly labelled with, and distributed using, an Attribution-NonCommercial-No Derivative Works 4.0 International Public Licence (CC BY-NC-ND 4.0), which means that it can be used without permission for clinical, educational or research purposes, providing no change is made to the content and no charge is made.
+This means that your translation is distributed using an Attribution-NonCommercial-No Derivative Works 4.0 International Public Licence (CC BY-NC-ND 4.0) so it can be used without permission for clinical, educational or research purposes, providing no change is made to the content and no charge is made.
 Please contact us if you receive a request for permission to change or charge for your translation

 c) You send us a PDF copy of your translation which we will make available as a download in our translations list.